lebbe/img-to-rgb/Readme.md

 # image to rgb

-This simple-to-use command lind tool makes you convert image files to RGB values.
+This simple-to-use command line tool makes you convert image files to RGB values.

 It is pretty easy to use: